Looking for an easy solution for your chatbot project? The Basic Support Bot is the right choice.

 |Evaluation after given answer: Was it helpful?||

-This Module provides you with insights into the quality of your chatbot's answers.
+This Module provides insights into the quality of your chatbot's answers.

 |"No": Answer was helpful||

-Presumably, you like to know why a chatbot visitor has rated an answer as unhelpful.
-Accordingly, you ask the end user for more feedback, offer a transfer to human support, or leave it up to the end user to leave the chat.
+You'll likely want to know why a chatbot visitor has rated an answer as unhelpful.
+Accordingly, you ask the visitor for more feedback, offer a transfer to human support, or leave it up to the visitor to exit the chat.

-If the bot could not collect the end user's name, the fallback "for that information" would apply.
+If the bot could not collect the visitor's name, the fallback "for that information" would apply.
+For example:

 Note that in the Support Bot Template, Module Connections are preferred over Global Connections.
-This means that Global Connections are trigger if not Module Connection applies to the specific end user's or system (in case of third-party integrations) input.
+This means that Global Connections are triggered if no Module Connection applies to the input provided by the specific visitor or system (in case of third-party integrations).

 - "Speak to a Human"

 - "System down" (Group Technical issue)